owenthereal/upterm/README.md

 # A client connects to the host session with ssh
 $ ssh TOKEN@uptermd.upterm.dev

+# Host a terminal session that only allows specified public key(s) to connect
+$ upterm host --authorized-key PATH_TO_PUBLIC_KEY

 # Host a session with a custom command
 $ upterm host -- docker run --rm -ti ubuntu bash